rocknsm/rock-docs/docs/install/install.md

 You can then accept the license agreement: `c`(ontinue) + `ENTER`

 The `sshd` services is enabled at startup, so if you intend to complete the next steps remotely, note the management ip address now by running `ip a`.
+Your newly minted sensor is ready to be configured for your environment.